santhosh-tekuri/notes/linux/vim.md

 <n>|        go to column `n` in current line

+<cr>        go to first char of next line
+-           go to first char of previous line

 f{char}     go to next occurence of char in current line
 t{char}     go till next occurence of char in current line